toschoo/beet/README.md

 If the key already exists, the function returns the error `BEET_ERR_DBLKEY`.
 An alternative to `insert` is the `upsert` service:

-The `upsert` service works exactly like `insert`, with the exception that it does not return an error if the key already exist but overwrites the data:

 ```C
 beet_err_t beet_index_upsert(beet_index_t idx, void *key, void *data);
 ```

+The `upsert` service works exactly like `insert`, with the exception that it does not return an error if the key exist but overwrites the data.

 The following code snippet would insert data into an index with keys of type `uint64_t` and data `double`: